-I'm using Microsoft 365 on a Windows 10 64-bit system, but you can use earlier versions.
-There's no demonstration file: You won't need one.
-This technique isn’t appropriate for the browser edition: It won’t let you set a tab, and it won’t display pre-existing tabs correctly, within the context of this technique.
+For this tutorial, I’ll be using Microsoft 365 on a Windows 10 64-bit system, but you can also use earlier versions of Word.
+It’s important to note this technique isn’t appropriate for the browser edition: It won’t let you set a tab, and it won’t display pre-existing tabs correctly within the context of this technique.

 About Word alignment options

-You probably already know about Word's four alignment choices: left, center, right, and flush.
-You'll find them in the Paragraph group on the Home tab.
+You’ll find them in the Paragraph group on the Home tab.
 Figure A shows an example of all four.
-As mentioned, there's no option that allows left and right on the same line.
-It is possible though, using a right-aligned tab.

 About aligned tabs

-An aligned tab is exactly what it sounds like.
-It lets you determine the alignment of text with a tab.
-With tabs, you have five options:
+An aligned tab is exactly what it sounds like — it lets you determine the alignment of content with a tab.
+With tabs, you have five alignment options:

-- Center: Centers the text within the tab’s left and right positions.
+- Center: Aligns text within the tab’s left and right positions.

 - Bar: Draws a vertical line.